realworldocaml/book/book/concurrent-programming.md

 which the body of the request will be written.

-In this case, the HTTP body probably isn't very large, so we call `Pipe.to_list` to collect the strings from the pipe as a single deferred list of strings.
-We then join those strings using `String.concat` and pass the result through our parsing function.
+In this case, the HTTP body probably isn't very large, so we call `Cohttp_async.Body.to_string` to collect the data from the connection as a single deferred string, rather than consuming the data in a streaming fashion using a pipe.

 Running a single search isn't that interesting from a concurrency perspective, so let's write code for dispatching multiple searches in